primait/pyxis-npm/playwright/README.md

 We can take smaller screenshots.
 Some test routes don't fill a whole page.
 We can take fewer snapshots: probably not all tests make sense (e.g. multiple devices which fall under the same breakpoints)

-## Pros and cons of this solution
+## Comparison with other visual regression testing approaches

 Pros:

-- Unlike Cypress, it supports Webkit (used by Safari)
+- Faster than Cypress _and_ it additionally supports Webkit (used by Safari)
-- Seems to be faster than Cypress.
-- Pretty good runtime, ~3.5 minutes, which can be greatly improved, too
-- We can roll our own stuff (test case management, CLI UI, etc.)
+- It was trivially easy to make it run multiple tests in parallel, reusing as many resources as possible
+- It's a simple CLI tool with an explicit main control flow, so it's easier to customize compared to opaque main control flow solutions

 Cons:

-- We _have to_ roll our own stuff, document it, maintain it, be responsible for it when it breaks, deal with the high risk of orphaning that test code suffers from...
+- It's all custom.
+We have to deal with the burden of documentation, maintainance, fixing, avoiding bit rot...
 - As a testament to the above issue, this implementation currently has some bugs.

-## Current bugs
+## Known bugs

-- makes my Discord client crash
-- makes my system unresponsive in 10-15s bursts
+- Makes the host OS unresponsive in 10-15s bursts
-- Some (1-2) flaky false negatives every now and then
+- A few flaky false negatives every now and then